stacked-git/stacked-git.github.io/content/guides/tutorial.md

-While the above may be the "true" history of commits to the repository, it may not be the history that is most helpful to code reviewers or the developer who needs to understand what happended in this are of the code six months after the fact.
+While the above may be the "true" history of commits to the repository, it may not be the history that is most helpful to code reviewers or the developer who needs to understand what happened in this are of the code six months after the fact.
 Using StGit, this history can be revised to be higher quality and higher value.